jkindrix/dream-getaway/README.md

 A modular website presenting a luxury property in Costa Adeje, Tenerife.

+## GitHub Pages Setup

+To enable GitHub Pages:

+1. Go to the repository on GitHub: [github.com/jkindrix/dream-getaway](https://github.com/jkindrix/dream-getaway)
+2. Go to Settings → Pages
+3. Under "Build and deployment", select:
+   - Source: "Deploy from a branch"
+   - Branch: main
+   - Folder: / (root)
+4. In the "Custom domain" section, enter: yesiboughtadomainforthis.com
+5. Click "Save"

+After saving, GitHub will verify your domain.
+You'll need to configure your domain with your registrar:

+1. Set up an A record pointing to GitHub Pages IPs:
+   - 185.199.108.153
+   - 185.199.109.153
+   - 185.199.110.153
+   - 185.199.111.153

+2. Or set up a CNAME record:
+   - Name: @ or www
+   - Value: jkindrix.github.io

 ## Structure

 The site is organized with a modular approach: